- AAFP Chides CMS for Missed Opportunities in 2016 Fee Schedule from AAFP News

 Please note: The following was developed from documents provided by the American Medical Association (AMA) and contains excerpts from the AMA-published Medicare RBRVS: The Physicians’ Guide 2016.

-Physicians wishing to change their Medicare participation or non-participation status for 2014 were required to do so by December 31 of the prior year (e.g., December 31, 2015 for 2016).
-Participation decisions are effective January 1, 2014, even if made between then and January 31, 2014, and are binding for the entire year.
+Physicians wishing to change their Medicare participation or non-participation status for 2015 are required to do so by December 31 of the prior year (e.g., December 31, 2015 for 2016).
+Participation decisions are effective January 1, 2015, and are binding for the entire year.

 There are basically three Medicare contractual options for physicians.
 Physicians may sign a participating (PAR) agreement and accept Medicare's allowed charge as payment in full for all of their Medicare patients.
 They may elect to be a non-PAR physician, which permits them to make assignment decisions on a case-by-case basis and to bill patients for more than the Medicare allowance for unassigned claims.
 Or they may become a private contracting physician, agreeing to bill patients directly and forego any payments from Medicare to their patients or themselves.